-This section of Lenoir Community College's (College) financial statement presents Management's Discussion and Analysis (MD&A) of the College's financial activity during the fiscal year ended June 30, 2020, and June 30, 2019.
-Since this Management's Discussion and Analysis focuses on current activities, resulting changes and currently known facts, please read it in conjunction with College's basic financial statements and the Notes to the Financial Statements.
+An important part of Rockingham Community College's financial statements is the Management's Discussion and Analysis of the College's financial activities for the fiscal year ended June 30, 2020.
+Readers should consider this information in conjunction with the College's financial statements and related notes to the financial statements.